-The designation of Spain as the Social Economy Capital is an initiative promoted by the Ministry of Labour and Social Economy in collaboration with the Social Economy sector, that was born after the success of the designation of Spain in the framework of the Monitoring Committee of the Luxembourg Declaration, with the purpose of recognising and making visible the role of this business model in the economic and social development of our country, promoted by the Ministry for Labour and the Social Economy in collaboration with the social economy sector.
+The Spanish Social Economy Capital is an initiative that has been promoted by the Ministry of Labour and Social Economy since 2021 in collaboration with social economy organisations and the country’s different regions, with the aim of recognising and highlighting the role of this business model in the economic and social development of Spain.

-Therefore, each year, a city is chosen as the Social Economy Capital of Spain.
-It becomes the setting for various activities, events, conferences and meetings aimed at disseminating and promoting the values, principles and good practices of the social economy, as well as encouraging entrepreneurship, innovation, inclusion and sustainability in the sector.
+Each year, the Ministry of Labour and Social Economy designates a city as the Spanish capital of the social economy, which becomes the setting for activities, events, seminars and conferences to disseminate and promote the values, principles and good practices of the social economy, as well as to foster entrepreneurship, innovation, inclusion and sustainability in this field.

-The election of the Spanish Social Economy Capital of Spain is decided by the Council for the Promotion of the Social Economy (CFES, as per its Spanish acronym)this is a collegiate, advisory and consultative body for activities related to the social economy within the scope of the General State Administration.
+The decision is made public at the Council for the Promotion of the Social Economy (CFES), a collegiate advisory and consultative body for activities related to the social economy within the General State Administration.

 The designation of Toledo as European Capital of the Social Economy was announced during the Spanish presidency of the Luxembourg Pact Follow-up Commission.